ddsky/api-league-clients/javascript/docs/StorageApi.md

 //headerApiKey.apiKeyPrefix = 'Token';

 let apiInstance = new ApiLeague.StorageApi();
-let key = visitors24h; // String | The key for which the value is stored (max length 255 characters). let value = 23578 visitors; // String | The value that is supposed to be stored (max length 10,000 characters). apiInstance.storeKeyValueGET(key, value, (error, data, response) => {
+let key = "visitors24h"; // String | The key for which the value is stored (max length 255 characters). let value = "23578 visitors"; // String | The value that is supposed to be stored (max length 10,000 characters). apiInstance.storeKeyValueGET(key, value, (error, data, response) => {
   if (error) {
     console.error(error);